epigraphy-info/epigraphy-info/meeting_pages/workshop_9_posters.md

  <a id="poster4"></a>
-## 4. Elena Duce-Pastor (Autonoma University of Madrid),  Cristina de la Escosura-Balbás (University of Alcalá)
-__We need a Digital Epigraphy manual.
-Reflections on teaching Digital Epigraphy to History students (who did not know about Epigraphy or Ancient Languages before).__
+## 4. Elena Duce-Pastor (Autonoma University of Madrid),  Cristina de la Escosura-Balbás (University of Alcalá):_We need a Digital Epigraphy manual.
+Reflections on teaching Digital Epigraphy to History students (who did not know about Epigraphy or Ancient Languages before)._

 elena.duce@uam.es